Vipxpert/WayText/README.md

 Use AppConfig.json to change settings:

-- folderDelimiter: If you want to scan for folders that include a specific string
+- folderDelimiter: folderDelimiter will include only folders that include the delimiter
+- excludeFolderDelimiter: excludeDelimiter will exclude any folders that include the delimiter
+- excludedFolderFromAll: Specifically names the files that are excluded from the program when selecting all
 - dataDelimiter: For separate the elements in a txt file
 - maxNumberOfColumnVisible: As it said
-- excludedFolderFromAll: Exclude these folders when you select all types
 - startTypeIndex: Start from the nth type when opening the app up

 Made with Visual Studio, AutoHotkey, love, and a college student's brains  (✿^v^)